-In the Second World War, there is nothing as perplexing as to how Hitler fooled Stalin so completely in launching Operation Barbarossa – the German invasion of the Soviet Union.
+In the Second World War, there is nothing as perplexing as to how Adolf Hitler fooled Joseph Stalin so completely in launching Operation Barbarossa – the German invasion of the Soviet Union.
 Nor are there many debates that are still so relevant to the politics of a nation than Emperor Hirohito’s role directing the war for Japan.
 It is also a tragedy for posterity that most people don’t know the names of either General George C. Marshall or Field Marshal Lord Alanbrooke.
 Even fewer know the incredible story of how German and Italian POWs were kept by the Allies, especially the camps in the United States.
 However there is a more pressing introduction before getting down to your questions.

 Over the last several years during my myriad published pieces on the Second World War, as well as critiquing its role in Amazon Prime’s adaptation of The Man in the High Castle, I have received many emails from readers asking questions about the subject as a whole.
 Its amazing hearing from people who have a strong curiosity about the wars history, and want the best information possible.
 After I was encouraged by those reaching out to me to start a reader submitted question and answer column, providing informed answers to any questions relating to WW2, I have chosen to take up the gauntlet.

 First things first, what the hell is a brain bucket?
 A brain bucket is a military colloquialism for a combat helmet.
 When searching for answers and historical understanding, the process is often volatile and incendiary.
 So, it’s always good to wear that brain bucket.